solidglue/Recommender_System_Inference_Services/cmd/infer/main/README.md

+## New service
-# when add new type service, should implent ServerStartInterface.
+When we add new type service, we need implent ServerStartInterface.